Mahima Chaudhry: Political activities

 In the 2021 West Bengal elections, Chaudhry campaigned for some candidates from both Bharatiya Janata Party (BJP) and Trinamool Congress.
 In 2023, there was speculation of her joining the BJP ahead of the Madhya Pradesh elections, as she met the state Minister, Vishvas Sarang, and hailed the BJP government.

 In 2024, Chaudhry came out in support of Prime Minister Modi, calling him an inspirational figure under whom India's respect has increased in the world.

 Personal life

 In 1999, while shooting for Dil Kya Kare, Chaudhry was involved in a car crash; her car rammed into a truck in Bangalore and multiple pieces of glass had to be removed from her face as a result of the accident.

-Chaudhry married Bobby Mukherji in 2006.
+Chaudhry married architect Bobby Mukherji in 2006.
 Their daughter was born in 2007, and the couple separated in 2013.

 Chaudhry was diagnosed and successfully treated for breast cancer in 2022.
 She mentioned that comedy shows such as Kapil Sharma Show helped her during her recovery from illness.